robertsicoie/wateresize/README.md

 # wateresize

-Take all photos from a the input directory, resize and set watermark on each photo and write it to the output directory.
+Take all photos from an input directory, resize and set watermark on each photo and write it to the output directory.
 The input directory remains unchanged.

 ## Usage
 Show help message: